 California’s DUI laws can be complex and confusing.
 In this section, our attorneys break down the rules and explain the process.

 One distinguishing feature of California’s DUI education is that all of the classes are live events.
-Students actually attend classes and interact with each other and live instructors.
-Some states, such as Nevada, only require “online” DUI school.
-Although advocacy groups there—such as Las Vegas-based Stop DUI —are pushing for legislation that would require Nevada DUI offenders to meet live with DUI victims and their families.
+Students attend classes and interact with each other and live instructors.
+Some states, such as Nevada, only require “online” DUI schools.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.

 A driver does not have to tell the police that he/she was drinking if pulled over for a Nevada DUI.
 But the motorist should act cooperatively.
 1. What does a driver have to disclose to police if pulled over for DUI?
 When a police officer pulls over a driver on suspicion of DUI in Nevada, ...

 What Happens if You Get a Probation Violation in a DUI Case?
 If people violate a term of their probation in a DUI case, a probation officer or police officer can take them into custody pending a probation violation hearing.
 At the hearing, the judge has the discretion to reinstate the probation, modify the probation ...